SecurityTokenStandard/EIP-Spec/EIP-ST.md

     function verifySendTranche(address _from, address _to, bytes32 _tranche, uint256 _amount, bytes _data) public view returns (byte, bytes32, bytes32);

 }

+interface IERC165 {
+    /// @notice Query if a contract implements an interface
+    /// @param interfaceID The interface identifier, as specified in ERC-165
+    /// @dev Interface identification is specified in ERC-165.
+This function
+    ///  uses less than 30,000 gas.
+    /// @return `true` if the contract implements `interfaceID` and
+    ///  `interfaceID` is not 0xffffffff, `false` otherwise function supportsInterface(bytes4 interfaceID) external view returns (bool);
+}
 ```

 ### Notes